 Wireless Router with Firewall

-My first suggestion is to do something similar, but using the two interfaces (if you have a recent model).
-For example, you can use your Raspberry Pi 3B+ or 4 as a wireless access-point, set up the DHCP server on this interface and even add some security features with a firewall.
+My first suggestion is to do something similar but use the two interfaces (if you have a recent model).
+For example, you can use your Raspberry Pi 3B+ or 4 as a wireless access point, set up the DHCP server on this interface and even add some security features with a firewall.
 The Ethernet card will be used to access the Internet.